 The Service instances section includes an entry for each instance of this service that currently exists (or that did exist during the analysis timeframe).
 For each instance, you can see the cluster node that the instance runs on (included beneath the service instance name), the instance's Total time consumption, as well as the Median response time.

 In the example above, note the variation of total time consumption and median response time across the service instances.
 This means that the load isn’t distributed equally across all cluster nodes.

-Click View response time hotspots to further investigate the differences in response time between nodes.
+Select View response time hotspots to further investigate the differences in response time between nodes.
 The example below shows response time analysis for a single instance.
-Note the node name of the instance is presented beneath the page title in the form of a filter.
+Note that the node name of the instance is presented beneath the page title in the form of a filter.

 See which instances make calls to other services

 Another interesting bit of insight you get with service-instance analysis is detail about the specific instances that particular calls originates from.
-Just click Analyze backtrace on any service instance page.
+Just select Analyze backtrace on any service instance page.
 Backtrace analysis provides an instance breakdown for each service.
-Notice the Instances tab in the example below.
+Note the Instances tab in the example below.